 the application must be related to an intended use of the BTI or an intended use of a customs procedure;

-the application contains all specific (product) information (brochures, leaflets, samples, physical description of goods, function, composition and properties) necessary to classify the goods in the nomenclatures and to describe them clearly.
+the application contains all specific (product) information (brochures, leaflets, samples, physical description of goods, function, composition and properties) necessary to classify the goods in the nomenclatures and to describe them clearly;

 Revoking / invalidating a BTI (risks)

-Another risk faced by an importer lies in the fact that a BTI applies only to exactly the same goods as those transcribed in the BTI.
+Another risk faced by an importer lies in the fact that a BTI applies only to exactly the same goods as those circumscribed in the BTI.
 Thus, if the goods are (slightly) different, the BTI cannot be invoked when importing the goods.
 Incidentally, only the holder of the BTI can also successfully invoke a BTI, so other importers cannot.

 It may also happen that the Combined Nomenclature is changed or the European Court of Justice issues a ruling that conflicts with the BTI issued.
 This also applies to a ruling by the National Customs Chamber in the Netherlands.
 In such cases, Customs will declare the BTI invalid.